 Gallbladder diseases are commoner than you think.
 Gallstones and gall colic afflict a large section of the population, and thousands of new cases are diagnosed annually, according to the American Gastroenterological Association.
 Sedentary lifestyle, dietary errors, no exercise and alcohol consumption are some of the significant contributing factors.

 Gallbladder attacks (pain, colic, extreme discomfort, vomiting) can extremely painful and rather alarming.
+Symptoms may come on gradually, or there may be sporadic episodes.

 Symptoms Of A Bad Gallbladder

 People may go on for several years complaining of digestive symptoms and disturbances (nausea, vomiting, stomach upset, etc.) and never understand that they may have a gallbladder disorder.
+That is because gall bladder symptoms are inter-woven GI tract symptoms such as gas, flatulence, constipation, and nausea.

 Common symptoms of gallbladder disorder are: